yanivam/react-svg-worldmap/docs/examples.md

 ## [examples/localization](/examples/localization)

-- An example showing how to use the `tooltipTextFunction` to locolize tooltip texts.
+- An example showing how to use the `tooltipTextFunction` to localize tooltip texts.
 - The function translates both country names and values to Spanish.
 - For example: